gkeenans/gkeenan.co/src/avgb/2024-08-26-i-am-having-a-really-hard-time.md

 date: 2024-08-26T06:40:00.000Z
 ---

 As I start this document, it is 2:46 in the actual A.M. and I have absconded from the warmth of my bed to bask in the putrid blue glow of this godforsaken monitor.
-If endless scrolling on a barely lit OLED wasn't conducive to sleeping, I shudder at the thought of what this is doing to me. iA Writer, for all of the beauty inherent in its minimalim, is quite blinding.
+If endless scrolling on a barely lit OLED wasn't conducive to sleeping, I shudder at the thought of what this is doing to me. iA Writer, for all of the beauty inherent in its minimalism, is quite blinding.
 I can see the little floaties bespeckling my cornea, they dance around with every microadjustment of my eye, little squiggly patches of blur flitting about.[^1] Are my eyes dry?
 Is it allergies?
 Is it cancer?
 Am I just old?

 I am having a really hard time.